PyRchitect/PyExercises/BLACKJACK/readme.md

 <h3>General notes:</h3>

 <p>Using a well-known procedure to explore object separation and dynamical inputs.
-The game is incoplete, only basic rules were implemented</p>
+The game is incomplete, only basic rules were implemented</p>

 <h3>Notes about subjects explored:</h3>